unrealwork/atsd-use-cases/how-to/shared/import-entity.md

 ![](images/entity-group.png)

-An Entity Group represents a collection of entities, typically grouped by a common feature or an attribute.
-The groups typically consist of entities of similar type, such as 'Docker Containers', or entities collecting the same metrics, such as 'collectd' agents.
+An entity configuration describes the monitored object.
+The [entity record](https://github.com/axibase/atsd/blob/master/api/meta/entity/list.md#fields) includes information about the object such as the name, label, and custom tags.

-Follow this process to upload a new entity to your local ATSD instance.
+Follow this process to import entity records into your local ATSD instance.

 1. Click the **Entities** link in the toolbar on the left.